mirukucafe/nyankey/CONTRIBUTING.md

 branch|what it's for
 ---|---
 main|development branch
-misskey-develop|an older version of the original Misskey repository used for cherry-picking commits

 For a production environment you might not want to follow the `main` branch directly but instead check out one of the git tags.